 The student should lay a broad foundation in general culture, which will enable him to pursue his professional studies with greater ease and advantage.
-With this view the subjects peculiar to civil engineering are not introduced until the second year.
+With this view the subjects peculiar to civil engineering are not introduced until the

-The instruction is given by lectures, text books, and reading, to which are added numerous problems and practical exercises, as serving best to explain subjects completely and fix them in mind.
+The instruction is given by lectures, text books, and reading, to which are added numerous problems and practical exercises, as serving best to completely explain subjects and fix them in mind.
 Models and instruments are continually used, both in lectures and by the students themselves.